snyff/oauthsecurity/README.md

 ## Extra
 ### Leaked client credentials threat
 Client credetials are not as important as it sounds.
 All you can do is using leaking pages to leak auth code, then manually getting an access_token for them (providing leaking redirect_uri instead of actual).
-Even this threat can be mitigated when provider uses static redirect_uri.
+Even this threat can be mitigated when providers use static redirect_uri.

 ### Session fixation (OAuth1.0)
 Main difference between OAuth2 and 1 is the way you transfer parameters to providers.
-In first version you send all parameters to provider and obtain according request_token.
-Then you navigate user to provider?request_token=TOKEN and after authorizing user is back to `client/callback?request_token=TOKEN`.
-The idea of fixation here is we can trick user into accepting Token1 which was issued for you, then re-use Token1 on client's callback.
+In the first version you send all parameters to provider and obtain according request_token.
+Then you navigate user to provider?request_token=TOKEN and after authorization user is redirected back to `client/callback?request_token=SAME_TOKEN`.

+The idea of fixation here is we can trick user into accepting Token1 supplied by us which was issued for us, then re-use Token1 on client's callback.

-This is not a severe vulnerability because it is based on phishing.
+This is not a severe vulnerability because it is mostly based on phishing.
 [FYI Paypal express checkout has this bug](http://homakov.blogspot.com/2014/01/token-fixation-in-paypal.html)

 ### Provider In The Middle.
 Many startups have Facebook Connect, and at the same time they are providers too.
 Being providers, they must redirect users to 3rd party websites, and those are "open redirects" you just cannot fix.
 It makes this chain possible: Facebook -> Middleware Provider -> Client's token leakage.

 To fix this problem Facebook adds #_=_ in the end of callback URLs.
 Your startup should "kill" fragment to prevent leaking.
 Redirect this way:

 `Location: YOUR_CLIENT/callback?code=code#`

 ### Tricks to bypass redirect_uri validation